 The IAC80 telescope is an ideal telescope for long-term programmes, collaborations with other telescopes, urgent observations in service or ToO observation modes, student practices and observational or instrumental test-bed.
 IAC80 is a key part of the Teide Observatory because of its versatility and availibity.

-The current common instruments at the IAC80 telescope are CAMELOT (‘CAmara MEjorada LIgera del Observatorio del Teide’) and TCP (Tromsoe CCD Photometer).
-CAMELOT is a wide field camera, with 2 048×2 048 pixels of 13.5×13.5 microns/pixel and 0.304 arcsec/pixel, with a 10.6 arcmin FOV.
-This detector has two readout channels and is sensitive in all the optical range.
-CAMELOT uses a close-cycle cooling system to reach -105ºC.
-The TCP is a portable photometer optimized for high-speed readout based in CCD technology.
-It was built by the Astrophysics Department in Tromsoe University (Norway) in collaboration with CUO (Copenhagen University Observatory).
+The current common instrument at the IAC80 telescope is CAMELOT2 (‘CAmara MEjorada LIgera del Observatorio del Teide’).
+CAMELOT2 is a wide field camera, with 4096×4096 pixels of 15×15 microns/pixel and 0.336 arcsec/pixel, with a 12.3 arcmin FOV due to the filter wheel vignneting (see CAMELOT2 page for more information).
+This detector has four readout channels and is sensitive in all the optical range.
+CAMELOT2 uses a close-cycle cooling system to reach -105ºC.

 Four parking positions limits

 |North||+84º 00′ Dec||Z = 56|

 |South||-40º 00′ Dec||Z = 68.5|

 |Dimensions||Dxh = 819.88 x 139.29 mm||Dimensions||Dxh = 222.64 x 38.98 mm|

 |Curvature Radius||R = 4 782.28 mm||Optical radius||R = 1 705.71 mm|

 |Outer diameter||De = 819.88 mm||Outer diameter||De = 222.73 mm|